 Due to Blakey and Booker, judges now have discretion when it comes to federal drug crimes sentencing.
 An experienced attorney who understands how prosecutors and judges think can prepare and present important information that may convince the court to reduce your sentence.
 Our attorneys work with psychologists, counselors, medical experts, and others in explaining how our client ended up making the decisions he or she did that led to their drug activity: evidence of job loss, illness, a history of being abused, lack of opportunity, or neglect may convince the court to reduce your sentence.

 We believe people deserve a second chance, and help in turning their lives around.
-While we cannot guarantee results, we can ensure you that we will use every opportunity and legal means available to reduce the sentence, or charges against you.
-To schedule a confidential consultation to discuss your case, contact Phoenix federal drug crime attorneys at Blumberg & Associates today.
+While we cannot guarantee results, we can ensure you that we will use every opportunity and legal means available to reduce the sentence, or federal drug charges against you.
+To schedule a confidential consultation to discuss your case, contact federal drug crimes attorneys at Blumberg & Associates today.